 We've written recently on the difficult times facing sexual health services in the UK.
 In some parts of the world, inadequate sexual and reproductive health services already put many people at risk from late diagnoses, to dangerous illegal procedures.
 Dr Verity Sullivan, takes a look at Argentinian provision and presents a strong case to protect what we've got.

-2016 has been a rough year for sexual health and contraceptive services in the UK.
-Demand for care is higher than ever, particularly from the under 16s, the LGBT community and victims of sexual assault and FGM.
+2016 was a rough year for sexual health and contraceptive services in the UK.
+Demand for care higher than ever, particularly from the under 16s, the LGBT community and victims of sexual assault and FGM.
 But despite this, a £200 million public health budget cut has meant clinic closures and reduced access to vital sexual health care for the most vulnerable.

 Argentina is a beautiful country, but a torrid political and economic history, alongside a strong Catholic mindset, has left its most vulnerable needing more.
 The complicated business of being female is even more challenging on Argentine terrain, with ‘machismo’ (a strong sense of male entitlement) meaning that sexism is rife.
 This stretches from catcalling in the street through to unacceptable rates of gender-based violence: femicide in Argentina is a huge problem where it is estimated that a woman is killed every 30 hours.

 This ‘boys are better’ attitude also seeps into the health system, where women are openly judged or even turned away when attending for sexual health care (apparently tests are unnecessary ‘unless you sleep around.’ *scream*).
 Whilst attitudes are actively changing, progress remains slow and I was repeatedly thankful for the non-judgemental care I’ve been fortunate to receive as a female living in the UK and for the support groups available to victims of sexual violence.